LukaszSinica/Sudoku/README.md

 </p>

-For the difficulty there is 3 levels of difficulty:
+For the difficulty there are 3 levels of difficulty:
 * Easy - hides 8 tiles in the board
 * Medium - hides 16 tiles in the board
 * Hard - hides 24 tiles in the board